aimacode/aima-python/README.md

 - I prefer more concise docstrings; I don't follow [Pep 257](https://www.python.org/dev/peps/pep-0257/).
 - Not all constants have to be UPPERCASE.
 - [Pep 484](https://www.python.org/dev/peps/pep-0484/) type annotations are allowed but not required.
-If your parameter name is already suggestive of the name of a type, you don't need an annotation, e.g.:
+If your parameter name is already suggestive of the name of a type, such as `url` below, then i don't think the type annotation is useful.
+  Return type annotations, such as `-> None` below, can be very useful.

-        def retry(url: Url) -> None: # This 'Url' annotation should be avoided; but '-> None' is useful
+        def retry(url: Url) -> None:

-# Language Popularity
+# Language Choice

 Are we right to concentrate on Java and Python versions of the code?
-What languages do students already know?
-The [TIOBE Index](http://www.tiobe.com/tiobe_index) says the top five are:
+I think so; both languages are popular; Java is fast enough for our purposes, and has reasonable type declarations (but can be verbose); Python is popular and has a very direct mapping to the pseudocode in the book (ut lacks type declarations and can be solw).
+The [TIOBE Index](http://www.tiobe.com/tiobe_index) says the top five most popular languages are:

         Java, C, C++, C#, Python

+So it might be reasonable to also support C++/C# at some point in the future.
+It might also be reasonable to support a language that combines the terse readability of Python with the type safety and speed of Java; perhaps Go or Julia.
+And finally, Javascript is the language of the browser; it would be nice to have code that runs in the browser, in Javascript or a variant such as Typescript.

 What languages are instructors recommending for their AI class?
-To get an approximate
-idea, I gave the query <tt>norvig russell "Modern Approach"</tt> along with the names of various languages and looked at the estimated counts of results on various dates.
+To get an approximate idea, I gave the query <tt>norvig russell "Modern Approach"</tt> along with the names of various languages and looked at the estimated counts of results on various dates.
 However, I don't have much confidence in these figures...